andrenog/LIB-Leaching-Toolkit/readme.md

 ## Citation

-If you use this software in your research, please cite it as follows.
-Zenodo provides a DOI (Digital Object Identifier) for this purpose.
+If you use this software in your research, please cite it using the DOI https://doi.org/10.5281/zenodo.16096943

-> [Your Name/Institute Name]. ([Year]). *LIB Leaching Toolkit* (Version X.X.X) [Computer software].
-Zenodo. [https://doi.org/10.5281/zenodo.XXXXXXX](https://www.google.com/search?q=https://doi.org/10.5281/zenodo.XXXXXXX)

-*(Please replace with the specific version and DOI provided by Zenodo after publication.)*

 ## Disclaimer